tomkooij/e07-900m10s-esp32s3/README.md

 (Close 2 solder bridges to connect 3v3 and GND on pins 1 and 2)

 ESP32 c3 mini board.
-(Close the other solder bridges, untested, may need some extra wires)
+(Close the other solder bridges, 3v3 and GND are off by two pins, botch wires needed)

  - The header is a standard .1" (2.54mm) PCB header.
  - C1 and C2 are 1206 SMD size
  - C1 = 100nF
- - C2 = 4.7uF
+ - C2 = 10uF
  - C2 is probably not needed, it is used as a buffer for large currents while sending.
  - LED TX blue SMD 1206
  - LED RX green SMD 1206